andreax79/python-cstruct/README.md

 C-style structs for Python

-Convert C struct definitions into Python classes with methods for serializing/deserializing.
+Convert C struct/union definitions into Python classes with methods for serializing/deserializing.
-The usage is very simple: create a class subclassing cstruct.CStruct and add a C struct definition as a string in the __struct__ field.
+The usage is very simple: create a class subclassing cstruct.MemCStruct and add a C struct/union definition as a string in the __struct__ field.
-The C struct definition is parsed at runtime and the struct format string is generated.
-The class offers the method "unpack" for deserializing a string of bytes into a Python object and the method "pack" for serializing the values into a string.
+The C struct/union definition is parsed at runtime and the struct format string is generated.
+The class offers the method "unpack" for deserializing an array of bytes into a Python object and the method "pack" for serializing the values into an array of bytes.

 Example
 -------